BLUE HORIZON 1261

 Taro gathered her shopping bags together in one hand and gestured casually in the air with the other.
 "We'll need to assemble the crew on the cargo deck by 1600 hours tomorrow evening," she told him.

-"Three trucks from Praskovia Clothing Exports are scheduled to arrive at four o'clock to deliver seventy-eight crates of Alexandrian garments for loading into the Blue Horizon," she answered.
+"Three trucks from Praskovia Clothing Exports are scheduled to arrive at four o'clock to deliver seventy-eight crates of Alexandrian garments to the Blue Horizon," she answered.
 The wolf's eyes grew wide, but she continued before he could say anything.
 "We're to deliver them to the Handgjorda Kläder Warehouse in Toreboda on Kantus in three weeks, so we'll need to lift off within an hour after we get everything on board and secure.
 I'll get with the Alexandrius Defense Authority this evening to arrange a launch window."

 "Tell me you're serious," Merlin said with a gulp.